TED TODD FLOORING

-When deciding what grey wood flooring to select for your project, it is best to think of grey floors in two separate entities; the first of these has brown undertones, and of the warm toned variety, looking smoky and allowing you to feel such beneath the surface of your floor.
+When deciding what grey wood flooring to select for your project, it is best to think of grey floors in two separate entities; the first of these has brown undertones, and of the warm-toned variety, looking smoky and allowing you to feel such beneath the surface of your floor.

-A fine example of a warm toned grey wood floor is Smoke in our Create collection.
+A fine example of a warm-toned grey wood floor is Smoke in our Create collection.
 This is an engineered wood floor and is available in various designs – wide plank, herringbone, chevron and square.
 The undertones are present due to the oak in this floor being Heat Treated.
-This treatment makes the Oak more stable and harder, but it also turns it to a rich, dark colour.
+This treatment makes the Oak more stable and harder, but it also turns it into a rich, dark colour.
 When combined with a specialist wash, the grey tone is created, adding that comforting, cosy feeling to any bar area or living room, for example.

 Cannock Chase in our Classic Tones collection is another warm toned grey floor that we just love the look and feel of.
-Cannock Chase has smoky undertones due to the fuming treatment that we use to accelerate the aging of Oak, with the floor sitting between grey and brown and delivering both a modern and traditional feeling.
+Cannock Chase has smoky undertones due to the fuming treatment that we use to accelerate the ageing of Oak, with the floor sitting between grey and brown and delivering both a modern and traditional feeling.

 These floors look much lighter and host cool white undertones, feeling more mineral, natural and stone-like – you might even describe them as marble or granite.
 The darker colours hiding in this type of grey can feel very cold, achieving a much more minimal, crisp look, perfect for modern areas.